rob-murray/ferver/README.md

 ### Getting started

-How to use:
+How to use this util:

 Using this could not be simpler, that is the idea... (soon to be even simpler!)

-1) Obtain an copy of the app file `src/http-file-server.rb`, git clone, `wget` or whatever
+1) Obtain an copy of the app file `src/http-file-server.rb`, git clone, `wget` or whatever you want.

-2) Edit the path to the directory of files to served in config section
+2) Edit the path to the directory of files to served in config section.

 ```ruby
 FILE_SERVER_DIR_PATH = '/path/to/dir'
 ```

-3) Download Sinatra if required;
+3) Install the Sinatra gem if not present already;

 ```bash
 gem install sinatra